They train 40 hours a week. Sometimes, they train more. And if their home and training facility aren’t in the same city, they commute.

 The same skills that help athletes rise to the top of their sports — drive, determination, problem solving, and discipline — can make them just as formidable in the professional world as they are on the field of competition.

-Angel Bovee is a member of the Athlete Career Program team here at Adecco.
+Angel Bovee is a member of the Athlete Career & Education Program team here at Adecco.
 She’s helped countless top athletes lay the foundations for successful careers.
 And like the athletes she works with, Bovee knows that victory requires dedication.

 “Everyone wants to hire an Olympic-caliber athlete,” she said.
 “But there are definitely challenges.
 We work hard to convince companies that the benefits of hiring athletes outweigh the flexibility they have to give these athletes to be able to compete and train.
 But once they see the value that these athletes can bring to their organizations, they’re completely on board.”